sumancbd/vscode-inline-fold-injector-meta-data/README.md

 ### Available Settings
 - `inlineInjectorIdFold.regex` regex to match the code line
+- `inlineInjectorIdFold.regexValue` regex to match the code line
 - `inlineInjectorIdFold.regexFlags` regex flags
 - `inlineInjectorIdFold.regexGroup` regex group that match the code that should be folded
 - `inlineInjectorIdFold.unfoldedOpacity` opacity of the unfolded code when it's clicked or is selected
 - `inlineInjectorIdFold.maskChar` text/character to mask the code when it is folded
 - `inlineInjectorIdFold.maskColor` color of the mask character(s)
+- `inlineInjectorIdFold.maskCharValue` text/character to mask the code when it is folded
+- `inlineInjectorIdFold.maskColorValue` color of the mask character(s)
 - `inlineInjectorIdFold.after` an optional text/character that will be appended to the end of folded code
 - `inlineInjectorIdFold.supportedLanguages` a list of targeted language Ids
 - `inlineInjectorIdFold.unfoldOnLineSelect` unfold the line when any part of the line is selected

 ### Running the extension
-You can install the extension <a href="https://marketplace.visualstudio.com/items?itemName=moalamri.inline-fold"> in the marketplace here</a>.
-If you encounter any issue or would like to contribute, <a href="https://github.com/moalamri/vscode-inline-fold">visit the GitHub page</a>.
+You can install the extension <a href="https://marketplace.visualstudio.com/items?itemName=CodebuddyPvdLtd.codebuddy-inline-fold-injector-metadata"> in the marketplace here</a>.
+If you encounter any issue or would like to contribute, <a href="https://github.com/sumancbd/vscode-inline-fold-injector-meta-data">visit the GitHub page</a>.

 ### Notes
 * Use settings UI to configure the extension (better for regex escaping).
 * If the extension doesn't work, then check for your language id, you can add it from the settings under `inlineInjectorIdFold.supportedLanguages` using the specific language Id.
 * You can set a keyboard shortcut to toggle the folding on and off.
-Search for "Inline Fold" in the commands panel, then click the gear icon and set the desired keybinding.
+Search for "Codebuddy Inline Fold Injector Metadata" in the commands panel, then click the gear icon and set the desired keybinding.

 Current default language Ids (see [here](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers) for more):
-- `vue`
-- `html`
-- `svelte`
-- `vue-html`
 - `javascript`
 - `typescript`
 - `javascriptreact`
 - `typescriptreact`
+- `markdown`
+- `prisma`
+- `php`

 ### Known Issues